 The kids are off from school on Monday for President’s Day, but that doesn’t mean that they need to sit around all day playing video games.

 Plan and cook a presidential meal.
-Now Public has links to over 50 White House recipes.
-You can make Thomas Jefferson’s Chicken Fricassee with a side of Ronald Reagan’s Macaroni and Cheese.
-Bake a batch of Barbara Bush’s chocolate chip cookies for dessert.
+The National Children's Book and Literacy Alliance has links to several White House recipes.
 Find a few fun facts about the presidents whose dishes you chose and talk about them while you’re working in the kitchen.

 Visit a museum that focuses on American history.
 The National Constitution Center in Philadelphia has special events President’s Day weekend.
 The National Museum of American History in Washington, D.C., has its regular permanent presidential exhibits.
 It’s currently running a special exhibit of photographs of the Kennedys from 50 years ago, too.
 You can also visit one of the many presidential libraries across the country that feature interactive exhibits.